KennethTM/FluxBandit/README.md

 1. Run the app [online](https://kennethtm.shinyapps.io/FluxBandit/).

 2. Download this repository as a '.zip' file and run in e.g. RStudio.
-Make sure to have the required packages installed.
+Make sure to have the required packages (*shiny*, *dplyr*, and *lubridate*) installed.

-Try out the functionality using the two files provided in the 'demo/' folder.
+Try out the functionality using the two example files included in the 'demo/' folder.

 ### Release notes

-v0.5 - Fixed an error in the flux calculation which resulted in incorrect values for CO2 and CH4 flux in the previous versions.
+v0.5 - Fixed an error in the flux calculation which resulted in incorrect values for CO~2~ and CH~4~ flux in the previous versions.

 ### Contact